Legitimate Ways To Make Money

 Unrelated to internet marketing, you could essentially freelance any particular skill you have.

 Think you have none?
+You're wrong.

 You can probably do research, write an article, make a spreadsheet, or even do voice overs in your native language.
 You don't have to be a professional to make money at this.